 “We are proud to honour our very special Canadian heritage and geography while paying tribute to HMS Resolute with the naming of our new vessel.
 The name ‘Resolute’ has such historical significance and with our strong connection to the Arctic, it was a perfect fit” says Andrew Prossin, Managing Director of OOE.

 Along with her historical roots, RCGS Resolute is proud to carry the ship prefix of The Royal Canadian Geographical Society (RCGS), our exclusive marine travel partner in education, environmental science, and exploration.
 With this longstanding partnership, our guests have the exclusive opportunity to learn from and interact with RCGS Fellows, including world-renowned scientists, educators, researchers, naturalists, marine biologists, artists, historians and photographers on board.

-On October 16th, 2018, RCGS Resolute will be sailing into Sydney, Nova Scotia, on Canada’s East Coast, for her recommissioning.
-RCGS Resolute’s inaugural voyage will depart from Ushuaia, November 16th, 2018, on the “Antarctica – Off the Beaten Track’” voyage.
-From November to March she will travel to Antarctica and South Georgia before heading north to the Chilean Fjords in April 2019.
-From here she heads to Costa Rica and Panama, through the Panama Canal and onwards to the North Atlantic, commencing voyages through Scotland, Iceland and the Faroe Islands.
-She will also host our inaugural Scotland & Ireland Golf Expedition.
+On October 16th, 2018, RCGS Resolute sailed into Sydney, Nova Scotia, on Canada’s East Coast, for her recommissioning.
+RCGS Resolute’s inaugural voyage departed from Ushuaia on November 16th, 2018, on the “Antarctica – Off the Beaten Track’” voyage.
+From November to March she travelled to Antarctica and South Georgia before heading north to the Chilean Fjords in April 2019.
+From there she headed to Costa Rica and Panama, through the Panama Canal and onwards to the North Atlantic, commencing voyages through Scotland, Iceland and the Faroe Islands.
+She also hosted our inaugural Scotland & Ireland Golf Expedition in June 2019.